-Contact time 1 discussion class per week, 1 lecture per week, 5 practical sessions per week
+Contact time 1 discussion class per week, 5 practical sessions per week, 1 lecture per week

 Guided independent artistic research at honours level and specialisation within a studio modality/medium to demonstrate professional attributes.
 Opportunities are provided for students to develop a coherent and creative body of work through experimental and process-orientated studio-based research practice.
 Students will apply advanced skills of conceptualisation, visualisation, materialisation, documentation, representation and/or presentation, to determine a self-motivated project that is grounded in a theoretical understanding of concepts and methods in historical and contemporary art.
 Students will reflect and write on their practice; different modes of presentation will be utilised to provide opportunities for critical reflection and debate.